 The gulf separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands and cliffs.
 The Tempisque, Abangares and Tárcoles rivers empty into the gulf.

 A geological fault once caused the land to submerge, leaving exposed only the tops of what were formerly low hills.
-These are the numerous islands which today dot the gulf, most notably Chira (the largest) and San Lucas (the site of a prison until 1991).
+These are the numerous islands that today dot the gulf, most notably Chira (the largest) and San Lucas (the site of a prison facility until 1991).

 At its upper end, the gulf is shallow and muddy.
 The Tempisque River washes much soil and organic material into the estuary, and mangrove swamps thrive on the shores.